-The FAST Act disqualified the use of HSIP funds for noninfrastructure projects.
+The FAST Act disqualified the use of HSIP funds for non-infrastructure projects.
 The NHDOT continues to work with our safety partners via the SHSP to advance non-infrastructure safety initiatives utilizing funding from NHTSA or other public or private sources.
+NHDOT has also leveraged FHWA Technology Deployment Funds to create and air safety-related public service announcements on statewide radio stations.